-I am pleased to present the Annual Performance Report for 2008 - 2009 for the Office of the Child and Youth Advocate.
+I am pleased to present the Business Plan 2008 - 2011 for the Office of the Child and Youth Advocate.
 It reflects the Office's values, missions and goals for this planning cycle.
+Pursuant to the provisions of the Transparency and Accountability Act, the Office has been categorized as a Category Two entity.
+The Office will comply with the typical three year planning cycle as outlined in the legislation at the expiration of this plan.

-This Annual Performance Report Plan has been prepared in accordance with the Transparency and Accountability Act provisions for a Category Two entity.
-As Child and Youth Advocate, I recognize my obligation under the Act and I am accountable for the results reported herein.
+This Business Plan has been prepared in accordance with the Transparency and Accountability Act provisions for a Category Two entity.
+As Child and Youth Advocate, I recognize my obligation under the Act and I am accountable for the preparation of this plan and for the achievement of the specific goals and objectives contained therein.